Megpoid: Video game

 She also appears as a special guest in several songs in Hatsune Miku and Future Stars: Project Mirai and its sequel.

 Competition

 In May 2012, a song contest was announced for Gumi, which was hosted by CreoFUGA.
 Producers entering the contest could use any Vocaloid 2 or Vocaloid 3 Gumi voicebank.

-A contest was held by VocaloTracks in 2013 to create an original song using any of Gumi's voicebank.
+A contest was held by VocaloTracks in 2013 to create an original song using any of Gumi's voice banks.
 They were able to sell their songs under a "professional label".

-Another song contest was run, linking with the release of her English vocal.
+Another song contest was run, linking with the release of her English vocals.